Skip to main content

 Then the People’s Banner launched another thunderbolt at Phineas, this time concerning the part our hero had played (together with his coterie of female admirers) in ensuring that Mr Bonteen did not become Chancellor.

-A slight diversion, but next we have the trial of Mr Browborough for corruption at the Tamkerville election which had given Phineas his seat in Parliament.
+A slight diversion, but next we have the trial of Mr Browborough for corruption at the Tankerville election which had given Phineas his seat in Parliament.
 Although it was clear Browborough had tried to bribe his way through the election, and always had, his peers were not hypocritical enough to see him incarcerated for the crime.
 Instead Browborough ended up being seen as the hero of the hour, which was another bummer for Phineas.

 Next we return to Lizzie Eustace, remember her from The Eustace Diamonds?, who is having difficulty in her marriage with the oily Mr Emilius.
-I think when we discussed The Eustace Diamonds we noted that Lizzie had fallen into arms of the Mr Emilius and hadn’t perhaps been as careful as she should have been in protecting her fortune.
+I think when we discussed The Eustace Diamonds we noted that Lizzie had fallen into the arms of Mr Emilius and hadn’t perhaps been as careful as she should have been in protecting her fortune.

 Trollope has it that Lizzie has sought refuge with the Bonteens, and that Mr Bonteen has been doing some investigating on her behalf in Emilius’s home city of Prague.
-The investigations are targeted finding out if Emilius was in fact married when he married Lizzie, which would mean the Eustace family fortune was safe.
+The investigations are targeted at finding out if Emilius was in fact married when he married Lizzie, which would mean the Eustace family fortune was safe.

 The first indication we have that the investigation is closing in on the truth is when the clerk that Bonteen has sent to Prague to continue the investigation is found murdered.
 And then, following a disagreement at their club, Bonteen is found murdered and Phineas and Emilius are arrested.